-Global warming, air, water and sound pollution are just some of the visible impacts majorly in commercial real estate in India.
-Perhaps one positive that came out of the pandemic was that the carbon footprint on the globe reduced considerably, which brings Green Building concepts in India.
+Global warming, air, water, and sound pollution are just some of the visible impacts on commercial real estate in India.
+Perhaps one positive that came out of the pandemic was that the carbon footprint on the globe was reduced considerably, which brings Green Building concepts to India.

-But as countries and economies are gradually getting back to their Pre-COVID operational efficiency, governments at all levels must maintain the climate momentum with long-term strategies.
+But as countries and economies gradually return to their Pre-COVID operational efficiency, governments at all levels must maintain the climate momentum with long-term strategies.

 Yet, just 5% of the country’s buildings are green, earmarking a sizeable opportunity for green buildings.

 A green building is an environmentally sustainable structure, which makes efficient use of land, materials, energy, and water while costing less in terms of maintenance charges.

 A green building enhances energy efficiency, limits water consumption, and makes maximum use of recycled and locally available, recyclable, and non-toxic materials.
 It also generates as little waste as possible during the construction process.

 A green building involves methods, resources, and skills with the sole aim of reducing the negative impact on the environment.

 There are three advantages that go into making a building green.
 Let’s see what these are:

 -- Healthier Buildings: By using toxin-free building materials, lowering indoor pollution, and having better ventilation and natural light.

 -- Economical Advantages: It uses locally available materials, and uses renewable sources of power like solar, hydro, and wind.